Friday, 3 January 2020

 Victims who may have expired from hypoxia may paradoxically feel warm to the rescuers touch under clothing as the good clothing retains some warmth.
 In hospital potassium levels are the best survival indicator and the ICAR guideline sets them quite high as there is theoretically no bottom line temperature or top line level of potassium where survival is not possible.
 The reality is however that raised potassium means often means a dead victim as cells leach out potassium and die.

 If you dig them out fast then you might save them.
 Avoiding getting taken is the better option so education is key.
-The standard ICAR survival graph shows a better chance if recovered in less than 15 minutes.
+The standard ICAR survival graph shows a better chance of survival if the victim is recovered in less than 15 minutes.

 Aberdeen, Dundee and Glasgow have ECMO which has been shown to be better than currently used extra corporeal rewarming.
 This then raises the question of the old adage "getting the right patient to the right hospital in the right time".
 With SAR Helo capability this then raises the possibility of direct transfer of a severe hypothermia victim to a trauma or re warming centre?
 Maybe after triage at a local hospital or on scene?